You’re delivery useful content, usually complimentary to what they already downloaded and by doing so, you’re creating a relationship.

 Going into to nitty-gritty of all the steps, always keeping your final goal in mind, will help you to craft the right emails to send your subscriber.

-As Ally Ayton mentions if this article, make sure to include an About Me email, Educational email, Q&A, Testimonials/case study email and a sales email.
+Make sure to include an About Me email, Educational email (where you share extra valuable content), Q&A or F.A.Q., Testimonials/case study email and a sales email.
 These five are the starting point of every funnel!

 Once you’ve chosen your tool, play around with it and test everything before activating any automation.

 If this is the first time using that tool, go and check the help section, it can save you a lot of time!